Leftists Demanding Boycott of Laura Ingraham for Reporting on Demographics

-Liberals/leftists trashed Ms. Ingraham this week, claiming she was racist for comments she made two days ago on her show about demographics and illegals who are monsters.
-The social media sewers are raging against her, demanding a boycott of her show for things she never said or meant.
+Liberals/leftists trashed Ms. Ingraham this week, claiming she was racist for comments she made two days ago on her show about demographics and some illegals who are literally monsters.
+The social media sewers are raging against her, along with smear merchants like Media Matters, demanding a boycott of her show for things she never said or meant.

 Laura Ingraham said the United States is being remade demographically.
-Many of our towns and cities no longer resemble the America many of us grew up in and love.
-It is due to these massive changes.
+Many of our towns and cities no longer resemble the America many of us grew up in and love, she suggested.
+She said:

+“There is something slipping away in this country and it’s not about race or ethnicity.
+It’s what was once a common understanding by both parties that American citizenship is a privilege, and one that at a minimum requires respect for the rule of law and loyalty to our constitution.”

-Illegal immigration of God-knows-who is up 233 percent thanks to Obama’s catch-and-release.
+The reality is illegal immigration of God-knows-who is up 233 percent thanks to Obama’s catch-and-release.

-She was referring to illegal immigration of unvetted people and, in some cases, legal immigrants who don’t share our values.
-Race is not the issue.
-Most of the world is black and brown, not white, so it’s easy for liberals/leftists to claim it’s a race issue if you don’t want cartels, rapists, and American haters in the country.
+Ingraham was referring to illegal immigration of unvetted people and, in some cases, legal immigrants who don’t share our values.

+During the segment in question, Miss Ingraham gave examples of vicious illegal alien criminals and that’s who she was referencing.

 The media and toxic outlets like Media Matters are trying to get her fired over her comments.

-At the same time, Nancy Pelosi was out encouraging illegal immigration and those who support it, explaining to open borders groups they have to vote Democrat to leverage the policy of open borders.
+At the same time, Nancy Pelosi was out encouraging illegal immigration and those who support it, indirectly explaining to activists in the audience that they have to vote Democrat to leverage the policies supporting open borders.

 Candace Owens asked why they think it’s more important to boycott Laura Ingraham than Rahm Emanuel who uses minorities as political bargaining chips.

-The Turning Point USA communications director also tweeted after she was screamed at by Antifa and forced to leave a restaurant: “What I learned from liberals this week: The definition of racism is Laura Ingraham discussing demographic changes in this country.
+The Turning Point USA communications director also tweeted referencing how she was screamed at by Antifa and forced to leave a restaurant: “What I learned from liberals this week: The definition of racism is Laura Ingraham discussing demographic changes in this country.
 It is NOT a mob of white people assembling outside of a diner to kick a black woman out while shouting “race traitors” to an all-black police force.”

 Miss Owens doesn’t believe liberals/leftists care about blacks at all.